Chest: A New Database

 These are non-goals:

 Don't optimize for server use-cases, but focus on clients first.

 Don't offer native sync capabilities with cloud services or peer-to-peer.

 Don't focus on performance over everything else.

-I want to especially emphasize the last non-goal.
+I want to emphasize the last non-goal especially.
 That's not to say I don't care about speed at all – I'll try to keep the time complexity to a minimum and create an architecture that's not inherently slow.
 But I'll postpone low-level performance optimizations to a (much) later date.

-Looking at the goals, this will – unlike Hive – not be an in-memory database, but a resource efficient, full-fledged database that supports huge amounts of data.
+Looking at the goals, this will – unlike Hive – not be an in-memory database but a resource-efficient, full-fledged database that supports vast amounts of data.
 In this series, I'll document my architecture bottom-up and build lots of small layers of abstraction that each bring us closer to the vision of a complete database.